JAYluohuadan/git_workspace/readme.txt

 Git is a distributed version control system.
-Git is a free software go  go
+Git is free software distributed under GPL